Hindu and Muslim Wedding in India

 A wealthy family’s bridal party would be mounted on palanquins, horses, elephants, and chariots, such as Abhimanyu might have used in the Great War.
 Coins would be scattered on the march, to be scrambled for by boys and youths of the poorer classes.

 Fireworks play a very important part in the rejoicings incident to an Indian marriage.
 Most of the firework makers drive a roaring trade in the marriage season, and earn the best of their profits during that time, hibernating during the rest of the year.
 Thus marriage is good for trade.

 The marriage season is limited to two or three months of the year, generally in the spring: but the heavenly aspect varies in different years.
-When the stars are most propitious there is a regular marriage boom, with a concomitant boom the trade-in fireworks, cloths, and fancy articles.
-But the stars may also ruin trade if they frown to the astrologers and indicate a slump in the marriage market.
+When the stars are most propitious there is a regular marriage boom, with a concomitant boom in the trade-in of fireworks, clothes, and fancy articles.
+But the stars may also ruin trade if they frown on the astrologers and indicate a slump in the marriage market.